 We have all the evidence.

-So he's a congenital liar, and yet the media mob just falls into this, you know, hook, line, and sinker just because they hate the president so much.
+So he's a congenital liar, and yet the media mob just falls into this, you know, hookline and sinker just because they hate the president so much.

-Anyway, they were close friends at the White House, and this guy now works for Adam Schiff, and the the guy was the director for the Gulf states at the NSC at exactly the same time that the alleged hearsay whistleblower non-whistleblower was uh Ukraine director at the NSC.
+And the guy was the director for the Gulf States at the NSC at exactly the same time that the alleged hearsay whistleblower, non-whistleblower was Ukraine director at the NSC.

 We're not getting those answers.